 - Peppermint oil also reduces the itchy sensation associated with dandruff.

 Peppermint oil gives a tingling sensation when massaged onto the scalp which means that the oil is working at balancing the pH levels.
 This helps to neutralize the effect of excessive oil production.
-Thus it reduces the hair greasiness.
-This stimulates hair follicles and increases blood circulation in the scalp, promoting hair growth.
+Thus it reduces hair greasiness.
+This stimulates hair follicles and increases blood circulation in the scalp, promoting hair growth (6).

 Peppermint hydrates the hair follicles from within to give you smooth, shiny and soft hair.
 Rub a few drops of peppermint oil on your hands and smooth it through the hair.
 Moreover, peppermint oil is non-greasy and will leave your hair pleasantly scented.
-It can also be used with hair straightening tools as a hair protecting serum.
+It can also be used with hair straightening tools such as a hair-protecting serum.

-Several modern researches have concluded the numerous benefits of this herb.
-It has analgesic, aesthetic, astringent, decongestant, antiseptic and antimicrobial properties which help to treat a number of health conditions like cold, flu, sinusitis, dry cough, fever, chills and digestive problems.
+Several modern researchers have concluded the numerous benefits of this herb.
+It has analgesic, aesthetic, astringenti XA chemical that temporarily shrinks body tissues or skin cells to tighten pores and reduce oil production. , decongestant, antiseptic and antimicrobial properties, which can help to treat a number of health conditions like cold, flu, sinusitisi XA condition in which cold or allergies affect the cavities around the nasal passage for up to eight weeks. , dry cough, fever, chills and digestive problems.
 Peppermint leaves health benefits include the following:

-Menthol in peppermint acts on the cool sensitive receptors on the skin, mouth and throat which provide a cooling sensation when inhaled, eaten or applied to the skin.
-This property of peppermint makes it an indispensible material in the preparation of cough syrup, lozenges and nose inhaler.
-Menthol is also used in the preparation of pain relieving ointments, topical muscle relaxants and analgesics because of it analgesic properties.
+Menthol in peppermint acts on the cool sensitive receptors on the skin, mouth and throat, which provide a cooling sensation when inhaled, eaten, or applied topically to the skin.
+This property of peppermint makes it an indispensable material in the preparation of cough syrup, lozenges, and nose inhalers.
+Menthol is also used in the preparation of pain-relieving ointments and topical muscle relaxants for its analgesic properties (1).

-Peppermint oil is known to relieve symptoms of irritable bowel syndrome, including indigestion, dyspepsia and colonic muscle spasms.
-These healing properties are because of its muscle relaxing abilities.
-It also creates better bile flow which is crucial for fat digestion.
-Once the intestine muscles are smoothened, there are relatively less chances of spasm and indigestion.
-Thus when we consume peppermint in the form of tea, it moves more quickly through the stomach to relieve pain that is associated with digestive tract.
-It also prevents digestive issue like gastritis, diarrhea, bloating and stomach pain.
+Peppermint oil is known to relieve symptoms of irritable bowel syndrome, including indigestion, dyspepsiai XAlso known as indigestion, it causes a recurring burning sensation in the belly and nausea after consuming excess food or drinks. and colonic muscle spasms.
+These healing properties are due to its muscle-relaxing abilities.
+It also creates better bile flow, which is crucial for fat digestion.
+Once the intestine muscles are smoothened, there are relatively fewer chances of spasms and indigestion.
+Thus when we consume peppermint in the form of tea, it moves more quickly through the stomach to relieve pain that is associated with the digestive tract.
+It also prevents digestive issues like gastritis, diarrhea, bloating and stomach pain (8), (9).

-Peppermint is also used to treat cold and flu.
-It kills the bacteria and virus that cause flu and relieves pain from the aching body.
-It also provides relief from cough and congestion.
+Peppermint is also used to treat colds and flu and their symptoms.
+It kills the bacteria and virus that cause the flu and relieves pain from the aching body.
+It also provides relief from cough and congestion (10).
 It is a common ingredient in balms used on the chest to relieve chest aches.
-For nasal congestion and sinusitis, drinking peppermint tea and inhaling its vapour is said to surely help.
-To use:
+For nasal congestion and sinusitis, drinking peppermint tea and inhaling its vapor is said to surely help.